kosli-dev/jira-integration-example/README.md

 # Custom attestation of approval
 The approval done in Jira contains a list of the approvers.
-To properly store and evaluate this data we use a custom attestation type `custom:attestation-jira`.
+To properly store and evaluate this data we use a custom attestation type `custom:approval-jira`.
 How this custom attestation type is created is documented in the `setup-kosli.yml`, and usage of it in `release-to-prod.yml`.